Building a Machine Learning Development Environment

 (env) $ python3 -m ipykernel install --user --name=(kernel name)

-From now on, you can use the following command to run Jupyter:
+From now on, you can run Jupyter with the following command:

 1